Aggressive in nature – Process focused – Insufficient at being involved – Apprehensive

-The insecure attitude is characterized by an insecure and negative focus on the aspect that creates this third function.
-The function is aggressive in nature, focused on processing, and insufficient at involving itself in the details surrounding whatever aspect it holds.
-This function is generally skeptical, unsure, anxious, and unwilling to involve itself in the details of whatever aspect it holds.
+The insecure attitude is characterized by an insecure and negative focus on the aspect that creates this third attitude.
+The attitude is aggressive in nature, focused on processing information, and insufficient at involving itself in the details surrounding whatever aspect it holds.
+This attitude is generally skeptical, unsure, anxious, and unwilling to involve itself in the details of whatever aspect it holds.

-Due to the aggressive nature of the third function, the owner often considers acting on it.
-This activity typically does not bring personal satisfaction because the process function is missing goals to determine how they should go about fulfilling the achievement.
-The owner looks to others to assess its progress because of lack of confidence in this area.
-This function influences the environment with great difficulty because outside criticism can reverse the owner’s direction of activity.
-This inconsistent behavior makes it the most problematic in the mind of the owner because progress is desired but is erratically influenced by negative perceptions from the self or others.
-The owner of the third function deals with this by suppressing the aspect or increasing activity for the purpose of gaining feedback, explained below:
+Due to the aggressive nature of the third attitude, the owner often considers acting on it.
+This activity typically does not bring personal satisfaction because the process attitude is missing the confidence in end-goals to determine how they should go about fulfilling the achievement.
+The owner looks to others to assess their own progress because of a lack of confidence in this area.
+This attitude has difficulty influencing the environment because outside criticism can reverse the owner’s direction of activity.
+This inconsistent behavior makes it the most problematic in the mind of the owner because progress is desired but is derailed by negative perceptions from the self or others.
+The owner of the third attitude deals with this by suppressing the aspect or increasing activity for the purpose of gaining feedback, explained below:

-Reactive – Willing to spend limitless time engaging with the aspect even if this will not produce useful results.
+Reactive Phase – Willing to spend limitless time engaging with the aspect even if this will not produce useful results.
 Will become argumentative, aggressive and fiercely in opposition to those who pressure or overtly engage in the aspect.
 This is the most obvious phase of the third attitude.